Inside the epicenter of the Ebola outbreak in DRC as the virus spreads

 “As we see people dying, we used to think it was a joke, but now we can see that it’s real,” said Élie Ilunga, a resident of the city of Bunia, the capital of Ituri Province.
 “The disease is definitely here.”

-The World Health Organization has said that at least 177 deaths are now thought to be linked to the Ebola outbreak in DRC, with nearly 750 suspected cases so far.
+World Health Organization Director-General Tedros Adhanom Ghebreyesus said in a post on social media Sunday that “more than 900 suspected cases have been identified so far, including 101 confirmed cases.”
+WHO earlier said that at least 177 deaths are now thought to be linked to the Ebola outbreak in DRC.
 The outbreak is believed to have originated in a rural area, but it has now spread to cities including Bunia and Goma.
 Neighboring Uganda has also recorded five confirmed cases as well as two deaths.

 WHO on Friday raised the risk level to “very high” in DRC and “high” on the regional level, although it says epidemic risk remains low on a global level.
 Ebola case numbers are expected to “keep increasing, given the amount of time the virus was circulating before the outbreak was detected,” the organization has warned.